 This negligence case note originated in Queensland.
 It involved a claim for damages for personal injuries made by an employee, Mr Colwell, (the plaintiff – being the person bringing the civil action) against his employer Top Cut Meats (known as the defendant company).
 Mr Colwell claimed Top Cut Meats didn’t do enough to protect him from being assaulted by another employee, Mr Parks who was known to have a history of violence.
+For further discussion on the law of negligence with particular focus on duty of care, risk and contributory negligence see our post on the Thistle case.

 The case was heard in the District Court at Southport before Kent QC DCJ.